Determinants of Health and Health Inequities

 An organic view of population health

 This organic view has expanded the health promotion approach into a hybrid sometimes termed population health promotion.
-Many public health units now follow this approach and develop programs that enhance the ability of community groups to work together for the improvement of their own health.
+Many public health units now follow this approach and develop programs to enhance the ability of community groups to work together for the improvement of their own health.

 Although physicians treat individual patients, they should be aware of the population perspective for several reasons.
 First, the old chestnut that “common things occur commonly” is true: your patient’s condition is a symptom of health patterns in the population, so knowing the population prevalence will influence the hierarchy of your differential diagnosis.
 Chest pain in a 50-year-old is more likely to be of cardiac origin than the same complaint in a 15-year-old.
-Second, a patient’s lifestyle may have caused his medical condition, but the driving forces for this lifestyle lie in his social circumstances.
-Your efforts to help him change health behaviours will often be frustrated by the social pressures he experiences.
+Second, your patient’s lifestyle may have caused his medical condition, but the driving forces for his lifestyle lie in his social circumstances.
+Your efforts to help him change health behaviours will often be frustrated by the social and environmental constraints he experiences.
 It may be more efficient to tackle a disease at the population level (e.g., by lobbying for taxation on high-fat foods and using the proceeds to subsidize fruits or exercise programs) than by treating large numbers of individuals (see Chapter 8).

 Reflecting a population health approach, the CanMEDS physician roles include health advocacy: “As Health Advocates, physicians responsibly use their expertise and influence to advance the health and well-being of individual patients, communities, and populations”.8